luomichelle/TeamTow/README.md

-use command 'webpack -w' if you have updated anything in HTML/CSS. mongoimport --db teamtow --collection trucks --drop --file ./trucks.json
+use command 'webpack -w' for updating

 ### How to install: